iamkanishka/HTML-Practice/Readme.md

 32. Create Simple Html Table to show tabular data in Webpage using Table, tr, td, th elements - HTML
 33. Understand RowSpan, ColSpan attributes or collapsing rows and columns in HTML Table - HTML
 34. ColGroup and Col Elements in HTML table - HTML
+35. Caption Element, thead, tbody and tfoot elements in the HTML Table - HTML